uu-afp/uu-afp.github.io/about.md

 * monads and monad transformers;
 * lazy evaluation;
 * generalized algebraic data types;
-* type families and type-level programming;
+* type families and type-level programming.
-* concurrency and parallelism.

 The summer school consists of a mix of lectures, labs and a busy social program.
 You may want to check out the preliminary